 - Great for treating hyperpigmentation and age spots

 Azelaic Acid â†’ derived from wheat, barley, and rye

 - Has antimicrobial and anti-inflammatory properties which makes it great for treating and preventing acne

 - Azelex and Finacea are two brand names for prescription topical preparations of azelaic acid

 - Said to be gentler than other face acids used to treat acne

-- Associated with more side effects like; skin burning and tingling, redness and dryness, skin peeling at application site
+- Associated with more side effects like; skin burning and tingling, redness, and dryness, and skin peeling at the application site

 - I find this face acid too strong for sensitive skin, but is great in the Ren Skincare Daily AHA Toner which I will touch on later in this piece.

 - This acid is a humectant meaning it hugs moisture close to the skin improving the skin’s hydration

 - Naturally occurs in our bodies during metabolic processes

 - Used to balance the pH levels in cosmetics